Devan-Kerman/NanoEvents/README.md

 # NanoEvents
 no overhead event based programming for the fabric minecraft modding toolchain

 Keep in mind this tool isn't here to be safe, it's here to be fast.
+There are all sorts of nonsense that comes with cutting and pasting abitrary bytecode.

 # Why?
 Mostly a proof of concept, but it is ready for use, and I intend to use it in the future.
 And sometimes events are geniunly performance critical.